emre1702/TDS-V/README.md

 - MySql.Data.dll
   - You can find it in server -> DLL
   - Put it where your GrandTheftMultiplayer.Server.exe, acl.xml etc. are
+- database.sql
+  - import it to your database

 Also you need to change manager -> database -> DatabaseManager.cs.
 Here you can change the settings to connect to your database.